 What influences can be seen in Waterhouse's style in this painting?

-How is "The Soul of the Rose" viewed in contemporary art discussions?
+How has "The Soul of the Rose" been received by art critics and historians?